Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/comments/feed

-• http://www.yourdomain.com/blog/comments/feed (if your site has been installed in a subdomain, e.g. “blog”)
+• http://www.yourdomain.com/blog/comments/feed (if your WP installation is in a subfolder, e.g. “blog”)

-Tip #2 – Displaying Individual Item Feeds
+Tip #2 – Accessing RSS Feeds For Specific Items

-Being able to select an RSS feed for individual posts can be useful.
+Being able to use an RSS feed for individual posts can be useful.
 For example, you may want to add feeds from specific posts to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.

-Specific Post Feed
+Specific Post RSS Feed

-To create the above feed, copy the URI of your post, and append “/feed/?withoutcomments=1” to the end.
+To create the above feed, copy the URL of your post, and append “/feed/?withoutcomments=1” to the end.

-Tip #3 – Using Post Category Feeds
+Tip #3 – Displaying Category Feeds

-Just use the format below:
+All you have to do is use the format below:

 (Copy the category link address to your clipboard …)

-Add “feed” to the end of it …
+Add the word “feed” to the end of it …

-Category RSS feed
+Category-specific RSS feed page

 (Category feed page)